Serbian Empire

 The Serbian Empire (Српско царство, [sr̩̂pskoː tsâːrstʋo]) was a medieval Serbian state that emerged from the Kingdom of Serbia.
 It was established in 1346 by Dušan the Mighty, who significantly expanded the state.

-Under Dušan's rule, Serbia was the most powerful state in the Southeast Europe, one of the most powerful European states and an Eastern Orthodox multi-ethnic and multi-lingual empire that stretched from the Danube in the north to the Gulf of Corinth in the south, with its capital in Skopje..
-He also promoted the Serbian Archbishopric to the Serbian Patriarchate.
-His son and successor, Uroš the Weak, lost most of the territory conquered by Dušan, hence his epithet.
+During Dušan's rule, Serbia was one of the most powerful European states and the most powerful in Southeast Europe.
+It was an Eastern Orthodox multi-ethnic and multi-lingual empire that stretched from the Danube in the north to the Gulf of Corinth in the south, with its capital in Skopje.
+Dušan also promoted the Serbian Archbishopric to the Serbian Patriarchate.
+In the Serbian Empire, the region of Kosovo was the most prosperous and densely populated area, serving as a key political, religious, and cultural center.

+Dušan's son and successor, Uroš the Weak, struggled to maintain his father's vast empire, gradually losing much of the conquered territory - hence his epithet.
 The Serbian Empire effectively ended with the death of Uroš V in 1371 and the break-up of the Serbian state.
 Some successors of Stefan V claimed the title of Emperor in parts of Serbia until 1402, but the territory in Greece was never recovered.
+From the ruins of the Serbian Empire, Moravian Serbia emerged as the largest and most powerful Serbian state under the rule of the Lazarević dynasty, later playing the key role in the Battle of Kosovo in 1389 against the Ottoman Empire.